abowfzl/StexchangeClient/README.md

 # StexchangeClient.Net

-StexchangeClient.Net is a wrapper around the Stexchange API's in C#.
-This library offers methods for creating REST request to Stexchange with custom exceptions.
+StexchangeClient.Net is base class lib to wrapper around the Stexchange API's in C#.
+This library offers suitable methods with optional parameter for creating REST request to Stexchange and raise diffrent types of exceptions to handel varity of senarios which is possible.

-Using dotnet dependency inject
+## Using dotnet dependency injection to inject this lib to your program:

 ```